calebchris000/Budget-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for providing the reading materials that aided me during the project development
+I will use this medium to appreciate [Georgoire Vella](https://www.behance.net/gregoirevella), who is the source of the inspiration for the UI of the application.
+I also feel thankful for Microverse for investing in my career.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>